Feymor213/Snake/README.md

 ## Functional Eequirements
 * Intuitive controls - only 4 buttons for directions.
 * Close visual resemblance with the original "Snake".
-* Same, simple goal as the original "Snake" - collecting foor items on the gameboard.
+* Same, simple goal as the original "Snake" - collecting food items on the gameboard.
 * Different shapes of the gameboard.
 * Score system.
 * Persistence of the score and other user information locally.